 - Analyze the category of religion and the field of inter-religious studies, including the histories and theoretical models that inform them

 - Recognize and appreciate the contours of religious difference both within and between particular traditions

 - Interact with communities and hear from practitioners, gaining first hand-experience of worship, ritual practice, gender dynamics, use of sacred texts, political dynamics and/or interreligious encounters

 - Recognize and explain the ways in which religious traditions and interreligious encounters are embedded within cultural, political and economic systems

-- Produce nuanced reflections on ways that religious traditions and religious communities have interacted with other religious traditions and communities throughout history
+- Produce nuanced reflections on ways that religious traditions and religious communities have interacted with other religious traditions and communities

 - Critique existing models for understanding and facilitating inter-religious encounters and offer constructive suggestions for improving these models